 Personal Flotation Device (PFD)

-These Lifejackets are approved for pleasure craft use only and are generally considered the most comfortable, with styles for different boating activities and sports.
+PFD's are generally considered the most comfortable, with styles for different boating activities and sports.
 They are for use in calm water where there is good chance of fast rescue since they will generally not turn an unconscious person face-up.
 Flotation aids come in many sizes, colours and styles.

 Throwable Device